JacobEberhardt/decentralized-energy-trading/household-processing-unit/README.md

 ## Images

 1. The first one is called `hhpu_admin`.
-Its parity account is already been predefined and is the owner of both `Utility` and `BaseOwnedSet` contracts.
+Its parity account is already been predefined and is the owner of both `dUtility` and `BaseOwnedSet` contracts.
 It also has a lot of ether, to share with new participants.
 2. The second one `hhpu` is a regular image that after been setup needs to be connected to the network.
 A new address is generated every time a new instance is generated.

 ## Setup